 Individual research projects

-After formal examinations of the second semester candidates will work on individual research type projects for a period of two months and they are examined both as a report and by an oral presentation.
+After formal examinations of the second semester candidates will work on individual research type projects for a period of three months and they are examined both as a report and by an oral presentation.

 List of Courses & Seminars